-Student must be currently participating in a 12-month period of OPT, working for a U.S. employer in a job directly related to the student's STEM major area of study.
+- Student must be currently participating in the post-completion period of OPT, working for a U.S. employer in a job directly related to the student's STEM major area of study.

 The employer must agree to report the termination or departure of the student to ISSS within 48 hours of the termination or departure.
 See below for employer requirements.

 Students are only eligible for one STEM extension during their time in the U.S. This means that if you go onto graduate school in a STEM field after already using your STEM extension, you are not eligible for a second extension.

 The application for the 17-month OPT extension must be received by USCIS no more than 120 calendar days before the student's current post-completion OPT period ends and no later than the expiration date of the student's current post-completion OPT Employment Authorization Document (EAD), and no later than 30 days after the student's ISSS advisor recommends the OPT STEM Extension in SEVIS.
 Call ISSS, (802) 443-5858 or email email@example.com to speak with an advisor to learn more about the STEM extension.

 Maintenance of F-1 Status during the 17-Month OPT Extension

 Restrictions on Unemployment